DinMo

 • Identify pages with higher bounce rates or lower engagement to improve them and get a better experience for your visitors on your website.

-• Analyze the behavior of those users that abandon their shopping carts.
+• Analyse the behaviour of those users that abandon their shopping carts.
 Is there a pattern here you can leverage?

 The more, the merrier!
 Increase conversion and retention with your data warehouse